 In adults: Craniopharyngiomas also develop in adults, most often in people ages 50 to 74.

-Race: These tumors occur more frequently in African Americans, though scientists don’t know why.
+Race: These tumors occur more frequently in Black people, though scientists don’t know why.

 Outcomes: More than 90% of patients live at least five years after diagnosis.

 Symptoms of craniopharyngiomas vary depending on the tumor’s location.
 You may have: